 The leaves of this plant store a surprising amount of water, and it’s accustomed to inconsistent water in its natural habitat.
 Peperomia doesn’t require a lot of water regularly, but the roots shouldn’t be allowed to dry out completely or the plant will get dehydrated.
 Water it once or twice a week, and over time, you’ll figure out the needs of your individual watermelon Peperomia.

 The Peperomia argyreia appreciates a semi-humid environment in nature, between 40 and 50%.
 Too much humidity, however, can encourage mold or fungus growth on their leaf surfaces or on the soil.
 Keep them out of rooms that get humid or wet, but an occasional spray with a water bottle won’t harm them.
 Our homes are usually between 30 and 50% humidity, so the watermelon Peperomia will be comfortable if you are.
 Put them in areas away from drafty windows in the winter, as the dry air can damage the tender leaves and stems.
+A hygrometer can help you keep an eye on humidity levels.

 As a tropical plant, Watermelon Peperomia likes temperatures that hover around 70 degrees Fahrenheit.
 As with the humidity level, our homes are comfortable places for Peperomia argyreia.
 Keep the plant away from drafty windows in the winter, and out of direct sunlight all year.
 The plant’s leaves can get damaged and dehydrated by the heat of UV rays from direct sun.